Niklas20114552/deezium/README.md

 An alternative open-source lightweight graphical front-end for [Deezer](https://deezer.com).

-## Currently alpha!
+## Currently early release!

-This application is currently in alpha state!
-It is just open source to provide the ability to report bugs and help me with coding.
+This application is currently in an early release state!
+Not every important feature of the official deezer app is already present.

 Also not every button does something currently.